German ship Frankfurt am Main: Construction and career

 On 16 March 2017, she was damaged in the evening when entering homeport Wilhelmshaven.
 When reversing in the port, Frankfurt am Main's stern collided with the concrete porch of the lock island.
 The ship was repaired at Kiel from June to September.
 After returning to service, Frankfurt am Main sailed for the Aegean Sea to join Standing NATO Maritime Group 2, remaining with the unit until March 2018.

 In 2015 the Marineeinsatzrettungszentrum (MERZ) (English: Marine Rescue Centre) burned down at the shipyard in Kiel.
 MERZ was a containerized-based mobile hospital consisting of 26 containers intended to be flexible to adapt to the navy's needs.
 After the mobile version's destruction, the navy chose to go with a built-in option, with flexibility diminishing in importance.
 They chose Frankfurt am Main to host the new integrierte Marineeinsatz-Rettungszentum (iMERZ) (English: Integrated Marine Rescue Centre).
 Beginning in February 2020, the ship began a refit to incorporate the iMERZ into the ship's citadel to allow for CBRN defence.
 The navy intended to construct the iMERZ separately and after opening part of Frankfurt am Main's hull, slide the iMERZ in.
 However, a manufacturing defect led the iMERZ to be too large for the spot in Frankfurt am Main's hull and had to be rebuilt, leading to delays in the ship's return to sea, which is not expected before 2022.

+In 2024, Frankfurt am Main was selected to undertake an around the world deployment, accompanying the frigate Baden-Württemberg.
+The tanker along with Baden-Württemberg participated in the Maritime Partnership Exercise (MPX) with the Indian Navy's INS Delhi from 21 to 23 October 2024 in the Bay of Bengal and the Indian Ocean.